MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 SharePoint [permissions](./modern-experience-sharing-permissions.md) are managed through a set of roles within a site — owners, members, and visitors.
 Depending on the type of site, there may be additional permission and sharing options available like using Microsoft 365 groups.

-*Start by* — Determining who needs access, who should not have access, and how you will grant access requests.
+*Start by* — Determining who needs access, who shouldn't have access, and how you'll grant access requests.

 *You'll know you're done when* - All site owners and users have access to the content they need, while securing confidential content when appropriate.